How to decorate when you don’t know what you’re having!

 2. You can always wait till baby arrives to pick out items like curtains and rugs.

-You absolutely can!
+Listen, I know this is going to sound crazy, but you can wait till baby is here to finish the nursery!
 I know that urge is strong to have everything just like you dreamed it would be, before you go into labor.
-You can either buy things like rugs and curtains that could go either way, or you can finish decorating after you deliver (WAY after).
+You can either buy things like rugs and curtains that could go either way, or you can finish decorating after you bring baby home (if you’re like most new moms, it might be WAY after!).

 3. Select baby furniture that will work no matter how you decorate the room.